Summary

 Explain

-Place these elements of culture back on the board: traditions or rituals, religion, race, gender, dress or clothing, music, food, and language.
-Ask students to identify what is meant by an American culture using these elements of culture?
+Display slide 22 and ask students how they would define American culture, using the elements (from earlier): traditions or rituals, religion, race, gender, dress or clothing, music, food, and language.
 This could be a wide-open discussion with varying answers.

-2. Are we more of a culturally diverse country where cultures have their own communities?
+Are we a culturally diverse country where cultures have their own communities?

 Extend

-Option 1: Revisit the elements of culture with students: food, language, traditions or rituals, religion, race, gender, dress or clothing, music, and so on.
+Revisit the elements of culture with students: food, language, traditions or rituals, religion, race, gender, dress or clothing, music, and so on.
+Then show slide 29.
 Ask students to reflect upon their personal culture and the larger "American" culture to create a class "community" quilt.
-Directions for the community quilt squares are on PowerPoint slide 15.

 Evaluate